elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.Market.tryFinalize({ \_signer, market, onSent, onSuccess, onFailed })

-This transaction will attempt to finalize the `market` by calling 'tryFinalizeAutomatedReport', 'tryFinalizeLimitedReporting', 'tryFinalizeAllReporting', and 'tryFinalizeFork' in that order.
-If the `market` becomes finalized after any of those calls, this transaction will return `1`.
-If none of those calls finalized the market then this transaction returns `0`.
+This transaction will attempt to finalize the `market`.
+If the `market` becomes finalized, this transaction will return `1`.
+If the market could not be finalized then `0` is returned instead.

 #### augur.api.Market.updateTentativeWinningPayoutDistributionHash({ \_signer, market, \_payoutDistributionHash, onSent, onSuccess, onFailed })